charlierobin/xojo-ATSApplicationFontsPath/README.md

 https://en.wikipedia.org/wiki/Chicago_(typeface)

 Note that **PlistBuddy** must be installed on your computer.
-The easiest way to achieve this is to simply install XCode.
+The easiest way to achieve this is to simply install Xcode.

+But at the end of the day, the `Info.plist` file is just text, so there would be plenty of other ways of doing the same thing ...